JetBrains/guide/site/go/tutorials/bedrock_with_go/index.md

 This tutorial explores how to build an AI assistant by integrating AWS Bedrock, Go programming, and React for a dynamic frontend.

 Make sure you have installed [GoLand](https://www.jetbrains.com/go/) & [WebStorm](https://www.jetbrains.com/webstorm/).

+Additionally, we expect that the intended audience would have experience working with Go.